super-linter/super-linter/README.md

          # contents permission to clone the repository
          contents: read
          packages: read
-         # To issues and pull-requests permissions to write results as pull
+         # issues and pull-requests permissions to write results as pull
          # request comments.
 Omit them if you don't need summary comments
          issues: write
          pull-requests: write